 Snow is falling steadily outside my office window as I type this.
-The landscape is a palette of grays, dull browns and whites, with the occasional dark black-green of a towering norway spruce.
+The landscape is a palette of grays, dull browns and whites, with the occasional dark black-green of a towering spruce.

 Winter has settled into the hillsides, ice lining the banks of the little streams that flow down the mountains with silver-white.
 It's difficult to imagine spring coming when the temperatures outside struggle to rise above freezing.